J Henry Fair: Industrial Scars

-Through large-scale aerial photo shoots and accompanying documentary research, Fair's Industrial Scars project explores the detritus of our consumer society.
+Through large-scale aerial photo shoots and accompanying documentary research, Fair's Industrial Scars project explores the industrial detritus of our consumer society.
 Industrial Scars subjects range from oil drilling and coal ash waste to large-scale agricultural production and abandoned mining operations.
 In small airplanes, he circles above industrial areas and photographs with a bird's eye perspective the effects these operations have on our environment.
 Topics of particular interest include the global warming process, environmental pollution, and habitat destruction—all of which are illustrated in Fair's photographs.